-(In thousands except percentages) Fiscal Years Percent 2020 2019 Change Other operating Expenses \$ 32,234 \$ 33,562 (4.0)% Percentage of total revenues 8.1%) 8.0%
+(In thousands except percentages) Fiscal Percent 2021 2020 2020 Change Other operating expenses \$ 32,594 \$ 32,234 1.1% Percentage of total revenues 7.0%) 8.1%

 Other operating expenses include facilities-related costs, technical materials, computer-related expenses and depreciation and amortization of property, equipment and leasehold improvements.
-The decrease in other operating expenses was primarily due to a decrease in occupancy expense of \$978,000 and a decrease in technical materials of \$487,000.
-The decrease in occupancy expenses and technical materials were primarily due to COVID-19 pandemic-related business restrictions and fiscal 2020 having one less week of activity than fiscal 2019.
-We expect other operating expense to grow as we selectively add new talent and make additional investments in our corporate infrastructure.
+The increase in other operating expenses was primarily due to an increase in information technology related expenses partially offset by a decrease in depreciation expense and a decrease in occupancy expense.
+We expect other operating expenses to grow as we selectively add new talent, make additional investments in our corporate infrastructure, and transition our workforce back to our offices as COVID-19 pandemic-related business restrictions are lifted.